beet-software/dorm/dorm_annotations/README.md

 dart pub get
 ```

+Take a look at the [`dorm_generator` package](https://pub.dev/packages/dorm_generator) to learn how
+to generate code for these annotations.

 ## Usage

 ### Models

 The `Model` annotation is used to link a database table to a Dart class.

 It accepts two parameters: